Skip to main content

 Protect travelers from rushed or overloaded plans.

-Keep the first route check private, clear, and low-pressure.
+Keep the first route and agency-fit review private, clear, and low-pressure.

-We will first tell you whether the route is likely realistic, where the pressure sits, and what should be kept, cut, reordered, or buffered before bookings are fixed.
+We will first tell you whether the route is likely realistic, where the pressure sits, whether agency support is useful, and what should be kept, cut, reordered, or buffered before bookings are fixed.

 THE PROCESS STARTS SMALL ON PURPOSE

-If the route is not right yet, that is the most important thing to learn first.
+If the route or agency choice is not right yet, that is the most important thing to learn first.

 Travelers do not need a giant planning workflow on day one.
-They need clarity about what version of China fits and whether the route can actually work.
+They need clarity about what version of China fits, whether the route can actually work, and whether travel-agency support is necessary.